Giovanni Ravalli: Trial and imprisonment

-The prosecutors focused strongly on Ravalli's arming of the Slavic population of Kastoria, an issue that sparked heated debates within the public opinion.
+The prosecutors focused strongly on Ravalli's arming of the Slavic population of Kastoria, an issue that sparked heated debates within the Greek public.
 Accusations were leveled by the press also against the EAM/ELAS, accused of fostering Macedonian independentism at Tito's orders.

 On 10 June 1946, Ravalli was sentenced to a total of three life sentences, his possessions were confiscated by the state and he was ordered to pay the costs arising from the trial.